sisinflab/adverse2021/README.md

-# IIR 2021 | Italian Information Retrieval Workshop
+# AdveRSe 2021 | 1st International Workshop on Adversarial Machine Learning for Recommendation and Search